 Green kratom strains are well-balanced.
 They’re stimulating and offer pain relief, but to a lesser extent than the whites and reds.
 These are perfect for anyone new to kratom or those with milder issues.

 Yellow strains are less popular, partly because they’re a mix of white and red.
 They improve focus, concentration, and mood while providing pain relief, similar to green strains.

 Grapefruit juice is known to cause problems with many medications.
 It serves as a potentiator for kratom, meaning it makes kratom’s effects stronger and lasts longer.

-Kratom and grapefruit juice are generally low risk, but this risk will rise if you use this combo on a regular basis.
-Be aware of the impact the juice could have on kratom, and adjust your dose accordingly.
+Kratom and grapefruit juice are generally low risk, but this risk will rise if you use this combo regularly.
+Be aware of the juice’s impact on kratom, and adjust your dose accordingly.

-With grapefruit juice having an effect on so many different types of medication, it’s especially important for you to speak to your doctor before you begin taking it with kratom.
+With grapefruit juice affecting so many different types of medication, you need to speak to your doctor before you begin taking it with kratom.